Shortest-path recovery from signature with an optimal control approach: Preliminaries on Signatures

+\begin{proof} See \cite[Theorem~7.32]{friz2010}.
+We mention that the fact that the infimum is taken over a non-empty descends from Rashevsky–Chow, since it implies that there is always a piecewise linear path whose signature coincides with $g$.
+The second part of the statement descends from \cite[Proposition~7.42]{friz2010}. \end{proof}

-\begin{proof} \cite[Proposition~7.42]{friz2010} \end{proof} In the final Remark of this section below we mention the starting point for our approach to extract the paths with the shortest length from a given signature.
+In the final Remark of this section below we mention the starting point for our approach to determine the shortest-length paths with a given signature.
 In other words, this means finding the minimizer of the CC metric of a given signature.

 \begin{remark}